-In 2010, we entered into three 50% joint ventures with three separate joint venture partners.
-The three joint ventures collectively own ten aircraft, consisting of three A330 aircraft, three A320 aircraft and four CRJ aircraft (joint venture with Waha).
+Other joint ventures.
+In 2010, we entered into two 50% joint ventures with two separate joint venture partners.
+The two joint ventures collectively owned six aircraft, consisting of three A330 and three A320 aircraft.
 On June 1, 2011 we sold our 50% interest in three A330 aircraft that had been part of a joint venture.
-We have determined that the remaining two joint ventures are special purpose entities for which we exercise control.
-As such, we have consolidated these two joint ventures in our accounts.
-In 2010, we also entered into a 40% joint venture with Waha, which owned 10 aircraft as of December 31, 2011.
-We have determined that the 40% joint venture is a special purpose entity.
+We have determined that the remaining joint venture is special purpose entity for which we exercise control.
+As such, we consolidate the financial results of this joint venture in our consolidated financial statements.